antronerds/r2-tutorials/docs/Using_Signatures.md

 Let's give this a try by defining the time series samples within this dataset.

 1. Path properties: The appearance of the line can be influenced by providing a color (hex number) and a linewidth.
-Click and hold the Ctr button and sample path appears by holding the Ctrl button and clicking the sample the dots, the will be connected after releasing the Ctr buttonb
-The recipe for these adaptations makes use of ':' and works as follows.
+Click and hold the Ctr button and click the sample dots the dots, the dots will be will be connected after releasing the Ctr button.
+Also, entering the sample ids in the "Sample path" box work.
+With the following recipe  ':' and works as follows. sample1,sample2:colorcode:width.
-    sample1,sample2:colorcode:width.
     In the Sample paths box; Add 'gsm2413257, gsm2413247, gsm2413248, gsm2413249, gsm2413250, gsm2413251, gsm2413252, gsm2413253,
-    gsm2413254, gsm2413255, gsm2413256:#222222' and click "Adjust Settings"
+    gsm2413254, gsm2413255, gsm2413256:#222222' and click "redraw plot"

     ![](_static/images/Genesetsignatures/Genesignatures_time.gif "Figure 13: Connection samples")